SimonVaughanDataAndCode/tonic/README.md

 ## Installation

-Tonic is not (yet) and R package.
+Tonic is not (yet) an R package.
 To set up the R functions source the .R files

 ```R
 source("gwmcmc.R")